-Success tips when doing business in Oman
+Success tips when doing business in Oman in 2023

 Besides advising out Clients on how to set up a company in Oman, Healy Consultants offer the following advice to people who are interested in Oman corporate formation and business culture in the country.

 - Your joint venture partner or Oman shareholder must not merely be a nominee for the sake of meeting the rules of foreign company incorporation.
 You should choose a partner that actually brings a lot to the table, including local knowledge your business would need in Oman;

 - To optimize the success of your new business venture after establishing a company in Oman, Healy Consultants recommends your firm to i) complete a feasibility study ii) prepare a detailed business plan iii) communicate with the Oman Chamber of Commerce iv) speak to your local Oman embassy and v) communicate with Healy Consultants Clients who successfully launched their business in Oman;

 - Foreign companies should be aware i) Oman statistics and market data are usually imprecise ii) transactions tend to take longer than expected iii) more frequent and longer market visits are required, at least initially iv) complex business procedures are common;

 - Omanis put a lot of emphasis on personal relationship, therefore they feel it is important to get to know their partners before engaging in business.
 For that matter, during business meetings, is common to spend a lot of time discussing things in general and only then talk business.
 Expecting them to directly come to the point and discuss business is seen as rude and must be avoided;

 - During business meetings, Arabs spend a lot of time discussing things in general and then once they are comfortable will talk business with you.
 Expecting them to directly come to the point and discuss business is seen as rude and must be avoided;

 - Foreign entrepreneurs need to be aware of how they must treat women in the workplace.
 Examples include: